dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-apache-kafka.md

 ### Subscribing to Avro topics
-- In order to indicate to the kafka pubsub component that the message should be deserialized using avro, the `valueSchemaType` metadata must be set to `Avro` in the subscription metadata.
+In order to indicate to the Kafka pub/sub component that the message should be deserialized using Avro, the `valueSchemaType` metadata must be set to `Avro` in the subscription metadata.

 {{< tabs "Python (FastAPI)" >}}